BrewhouseTeam/brewhouseteam.github.io/_posts/2016-05-15-json-api-into.md

 # Stretch Goal: Testing & Documentation
 _rspec api documentation_

 It is important to test and document API implementations.
 With `rspec_api_documentation`, we can do both at the same time.
-In my opinion, the best part of using this gem is that it does not generate the documentation for a failed example.
-It runs all the acceptance test, and if it passes, it generates the documentation.
-Once the documentation is re-generated, all the documentation is removed and generates a new one.
+In my opinion, the best part of using this gem is that it does not generate wrong documentation for a failed example.
 Also, example documentation can be skipped with the `document: false` option.

 First we need to tell `rspec_api_documentation` that we are going to be formatting the body to a `JSON` response by adding this helper: